-Tracking post-release movement patterns of New York's rehabilitated sea turtles provides insights into their utilization of New York waters
+Tracking post-release movement patterns of New York's rehabilitated sea turtles provides insights into their utilization of New York waters New

-New

 - a.
-Estimated Budget: Staff time; \$73,600 (local government funding) - Partners and their roles: New York Marine Rescue Center (lead), PEP (Support); Local Governments (Funding Body) - c.
+Estimated Budget: Staff time; \$73,600 (local government funding) - b.
+Partners and their roles: New York Marine Rescue Center (Lead), PEP (Support); Local Governments (Funding Body) - c.
 Description and Objectives: The aim of this project is to monitor the post-release movement patterns of sea turtles that have been rehabilitated at New York Marine Rescue Center (NYMRC) utilizing satellite tags.
 Using data obtained from these tags, we seek to further understand sea turtle utilization of New York waters and identify potential important habitats and foraging grounds for four species of turtle.
-Data obtained from these devices will be able to address action items outlined within the Comprehensive Conservation and Management Plan (CCMP - d.
-Outputs and Deliverables: A final document and map based tool to rack interactions. - e.
+This data will be able to address action items outlined within the Comprehensive Conservation and Management Plan (CCMP - d.
+Outputs and Deliverables: A final document and map based tool to rack interactions. e. e. e. - e.
 Estimated Milestones: Quarterly meetings and final report - f.
 Long Term Outcomes: Data collected from these tags support the rehabilitation efforts put forth by NYMRC and illustrate the post-release movement behavior of the once stranded sea turtles (Caillouet et al., 2016; Robinson et al., 2020).
 Data from these turtles provides crucial information on local foraging areas used by these species in New York state and federal waters in the late summer and early fall; - g.
-Clean Water Act Core Programs: Protecting large aquatic ecosystems
+Clean Water Act Core Programs: Protecting large aquatic ecosystems - h.
+External Constraints: N/A

-Aquaculture Impacts Study
+Aquaculture Impacts Study (Phase 1)

 - a.
-Estimated Budget: Phase I: \$150,505 (NYS PEP-EPF Funding); Phase II: \$150,000 (funding NYS) - b.
+Estimated Budget: Phase I: \$150,505 (NYS PEP-EPF Funding) - b.
 Partners and their roles: PEP (Lead); Stony Brook ; NYS (Funding Body) - c.
 Description and Objectives: Shellfish aquaculture, can provide a range of ecosystem services beyond food supply, such as creating habitat for fish species, augmenting the spawning potential of native shellfish populations, and improving water quality by increasing filter feeder abundance.
 However, to-date there has been no scientific investigations to evaluate the impact of aquaculture operation on ecosystem function and services in the Peconic Estuary.
 This is a two part project.
-The Phase I is outlined here; Phase II will be carried out as a separate project with separate funding (but outlined in this workplan).
-In Phare I shellfish aquaculture cages may act as artificial reefs, attracting greater numbers of fish than found on bare bottom, but there is currently no data on which species are attracted and to what density, nor an understanding of why fish utilize these structures (e.g., food source, shelter from predation or refuge from current flow).
-The proposed research will address critical questions raised by regulatory agencies and substantially advance the understanding of how aquaculture operations influence Peconic fish communities.
-Phase II will involve the investigation of aquaculture cages and operations and their effect on invertebrates, sediment analysis, and discreet microenvironments in and around aquaculture operations.
-Funding for Phase II is not yet determined.
+Shellfish aquaculture cages may act as artificial reefs, attracting greater numbers of fish than found on bare bottom, but there is currently no data on which species are attracted and to what density, nor an understanding of why fish utilize these structures (e.g., food source, shelter from predation or refuge from current flow).
+The proposed research will address critical questions raised by regulatory agencies and substantially advance the understanding of how aquaculture operations influence Peconic fish communities. - d.
+Outputs and Deliverables: An understanding of the ecology surrounding oyster aquaculture equipment and effects these operations are having on the Bay. - e.
+Estimated Milestones: One year report and presentation. - f.
+Long Term Outcomes: A better understanding of aquaculture in the Peconic Bays; - g.
+Clean Water Act Core Programs: Protecting large aquatic ecosystems. - h.
+External Constraints: N/A